 Can I use this tool to trim paper-backed and two-ply veneer?

 No. It will only work on fleece-backed edge banding (with or without hot-melt adhesive).
+A paperbacked veneer can be trimmed with a veneer saw, razor knife, or flush-cutting router bit.

 Will it trim end grain?